Jazz was born from a

 Dixieland sound, and also shares upright bass duties with Kevin.

 played clarinet and bass guitar in his youth, then put music aside for decades to make a living as a journalist.
-A few years ago he ventured back
+Several years ago he ventured back

 onstage with the blues/ fusion band, Talk is Cheap, and a few months later